By Joanne Jeffries. Last Updated 25th October 2021. Welcome to our ear injury claims guide.

 In more serious cases, if your ability to work is affected by your injuries, you could claim for income that you’ll lose in the future.
 This could be because you’re unable to return to work at all or you have to change roles.

-The heads of loss that cover financial losses listed above are known as special damages.
+As part of ear injury claims, the heads of loss that cover financial losses listed above are known as special damages.
 They’re not used to punish the defendant but they’re available to claimants to ensure they’re not financially worse off because of the accident.

 To claim special damages, it is a lot easier if you’ve kept copies of receipts or bank statements and write a log of why the expenditure was made and how it was linked to your accident.